YuchenXia/LLM4IAS/README.md

 - \* We ran out of GPU capacity and used LoRA instead of full fine-tuning for the Qwen2-72B model.
 - \*\* N.A.: Our full-fine-tuning made Mistral-7B model unstable, and it generated unusable echo texts.

+#### Insights
+OpenAI’s model and fine-tuning services outperform other models, and the GPT-4o model quickly learns from the samples how to control the automation systems.
+Other models also demonstrated reasonably good performance.
+Interestingly, fine-tuned smaller LLMs did not necessarily underperform in this particular use case.
+However, our contingency LoRA fine-tuning yielded poor results in our experiments and led to a decrease in model performance.

 ## Technology Readiness Level (TRL)
 ![nasa_trl_meter](nasa_trl_meter.jpg)